katrine-bay/documentation_platform/my-website/docs/doc3.md

 ---
-id: run_analysis
+id: doc3
-title: How to use?
+title: How to analyze?
 ---
 ---

-## Product tour
+For a quick guide on how to use Jabra SMILE watch this **product tour**.

 <!--Here we would like to have a video showcasing a typical conversation assisted by Jabra SMILE Voice Analytics Client.-->